Social degeneration: Psychology and Emil Kraepelin

-The "dark side" of progress
+As "dark side" of progress

 The idea of progress was at once a social, political and scientific theory.
 The theory of evolution, as described in Darwin's The Origin of Species, provided for many social theorists the necessary scientific foundation for the idea of social and political progress.
-The terms evolution and progress were in fact often used interchangeably in the 19th century.
+The terms evolution and progress were often used interchangeably in the 19th century.

-The rapid industrial, political and economic progress in 19th-century Europe and North America was, however, paralleled by a sustained discussion about increasing rates of crime, insanity, vagrancy, prostitution, and so forth.
-Confronted with this apparent paradox, evolutionary scientists, criminal anthropologists and psychiatrists postulated that civilization and scientific progress could be a cause of physical and social pathology as much as a defense against it.
-This led to the emergence of a general theory of degeneration, never reduced to a concrete, simple theory or axiom.
-Instead, the concept of degeneration was produced and refined within and between several discourses, including the human sciences, the natural sciences, fictional narratives and socio-political commentaries.
-A broad outline of the theory, however, can be formulated, and it runs as follows.

 According to the theory of degeneration, a host of individual and social pathologies in a finite network of diseases, disorders and moral habits could be explained by a biologically based affliction.
-The primary symptoms of the affliction were thought to be a weakening of the vital forces and will power of its victim.
+The primary symptoms of the affliction were thought to be a weakening of the vital forces and willpower of its victim.
 In this way, a wide range of social and medical deviations, including crime, violence, alcoholism, prostitution, gambling, and pornography, could be explained by reference to a biological defect within the individual.
 The theory of degeneration was therefore predicated on evolutionary theory.
 The forces of degeneration opposed those of evolution, and those afflicted with degeneration were thought to represent a return to an earlier evolutionary stage.
-This can be seen socially when mixed race marriages started becoming more frequent as the 19th century progressed.
-Such mixed marriages, all but unthinkable in 1848 but now on the rise among Indo-European and even full-blood European women with native men, were attributed to the increasing impoverishment and declining welfare of these women on the one hand an "intellectual and social development" among certain classes of native the other.
-The issue, however, was rarely addressed since the gender hierarchy of the argument was contingent on assuming those who made such conjugal choices were neither well-bred nor deserved European standing.
-As more people began to mix with a race or people that was seen as lesser, degeneration theory became intertwined with development in a racial and colonial sense and more of these examples became common.